Yannael/AdaIN-style/README.md

 <img src='output/labokube_stylized_moebius_sized.jpg' height="140px">
 </p>

 However, we observed that for 'simple' or 'photorealistic' styles, the transfers worked less well.
-The  color scheme is somewhat retained (but with noticeable changes, as violet colours using the Southpark style), and a blurry surfaces emerge, for example:
+The  color scheme is somewhat retained (but with noticeable changes, as violet colours using the Southpark style), and blurry surfaces emerge, for example:

 <p align='center'>
 <img src='input/addedstyle/southpark.jpg' height="140px">